-I have been living on Earth for almost a quarter of a century.
+I have been living on Earth for a quarter of a century.
 I wish I could say I had done something worthwhile or truly memorable while I have been living this life, but unfortunately for me and the world at large, I have not much – other than my truly substandard ability to get distracted very easily and my selective deafness – to show for it.

 I used to be pretty popular in high school – no this does not mean I was a cheerleader, I was raised in England you fool – which only confirms the adage that those who succeed in high school do not necessary do well in the real world.

 I am not sure what else anyone would like to know about me.
 I am an everywoman.
 Not ‘I’m every woman’ because that is a Whitney Houston song and now you have just depressed yourself because she is no longer around to write songs like that anymore.

 Finally, I hate celery because it’s stringy but not in a good (but bad for you) Cheese Strings kind of way but in a bad (but good for you) over-ripe Avocado kind of way.
 It was, however, as close as I could get to the already taken phrase ‘Cellar Door’, which I love because it rolls so nicely off the tongue.